 Jennifer Lynn Bice, Owner, CEO

 In 1978, Jennifer Lynn Bice assumed ownership of Redwood Hill Farm & Creamery, Inc., the family farm and grade A goat dairy her parents started in Sonoma County in 1968.
 Along with her late husband, Steven Schack, Jennifer expanded the business to produce a greater variety of goat milk products, and diversified the dairy goat-breeding program.
 In 2010, Jennifer once again diversified the business.
 This time with a new kind of dairy and under a new brand name – Green Valley Organics®, the first lactose free cow dairy yogurts, kefirs and sour cream to be available nationwide.

 Satisfying & Sustainable

-Quality and sustainability have remained Jennifer's guiding principles throughout the years.
-The most recent example is a new 2,548 panel solar energy system encompassing nearly two acres of roof space on the creamery that offsets the projected energy needs of the facility.
+Quality and sustainability have remained Jennifer’s guiding principles throughout the years.
+The most recent example is a 2,548 panel solar energy system encompassing nearly two acres of roof space on the creamery.
+The goat dairy farm is 100% solar powered.
 Redwood Hill Farm also holds the distinction of being the first goat dairy in the United States to be Certified Humane® by Humane Farm Animal Care®, which is considered the gold standard in third-party certification for humane animal treatment.
 From artisan cheeses consistently awarded in national competitions, to superior goat milk yogurt and kefir, to a dairy goat breeding program that has brought her national acclaim, Jennifer remains true to her vision of providing a satisfying and sustainable lifestyle for the farm, the goats and all of her employees.